Why Do We Have Christmas Trees?

 They thought the plants that stayed green all year long were strong enough to fight off witches, evil spirits, ghosts, and even illness.

-The evergreens were also a family of plants that reminded people that the sun would again make a return and make it possible for all plants to grow and usher in a new season.
+The evergreens were also a family of plants that reminded people that the sun would again make a return.
+Sunshine makes it possible for all plants to grow and usher in a new season worth celebrating.

-History tells us that ancient Eqyptians, early Romans, and the Druids of Northern Europe each had Gods they worshipped who seemed to hold in high regard evergreen boughs as signs of fruitful lives, even everlasting life.
+History tells us that ancient Egyptians, early Romans, and the Druids of Northern Europe each had Gods they worshipped who endeared evergreens.
+These plants seemed to be held in high regard as signs of fruitful lives, even a symbol of everlasting life.

 They often would bring various types of evergreens into their humble homes to remind them of what their Gods had done for them during the year.

-It was the Germans as a group of devout Christian believers who would decorate these boughs or trees and bring them into their homes as a sign of devotion to the Christchild.
+It was German settlers as a group of devout Christian believers who would decorate these boughs or trees and bring them into their homes as a sign of devotion to the Christ child.

-Some have believed that Martin Luther was one of the first to add candles to the trees.
-Many settlers in Pennsylvania during the early 1800s were immigrants from Germany, and they brought with them their traditional tree decorating during the holidays.
+Some believe that Martin Luther during the Protestant Reformation period was one of the first to add candles to the trees, an early example of Christmas lights.
+Many settlers in Pennsylvania during the early 1800s were immigrants from Germany.
+These 19th Century brought with them their traditional tree decorating during the holidays.

-An early leader in the New England area, William Bradford, did all he could to have anything that appeared to detract from a worshipful approach to honoring the birth of the Christchild should be banned.
+An early leader in the New England area, William Bradford, did all he could to remove anything that appeared to detract from a worshipful approach.
+He felt other spiritual things should be used to honor the birth of the Christ child.

 The late 1800s into the 1900s

 By the late 1800s and into the early 1900s the popularity of what we call Christmas trees was spreading throughout the US and its settlements.
-Most decorations were homemade “do-it-yourself” ornaments that incorporated the use of cookies, nuts, apples, and other common items found around the farm-base communities.
+Most decorations were “do-it-yourself” homemade ornaments.
+That incorporated the use of cookies, nuts, apples, holly, and other common items found around the farm-base communities.
 Some of those traditions continue today.

 I quote, History of Christmas Trees, “Modern Tannenbaum (Christmas trees) are traditionally decorated in secret with lights, tinsel, and ornaments by parents and then lit and revealed on Christmas Eve with cookies, nuts, and gifts under its branches.”

-When I was younger, we always had a freshly cut Christmas tree, where we had to fill the green tree stand tray with water and hoped the dog wouldn’t drink it.
+When I was younger, we always had a freshly cut Christmas tree, and we had to fill the green tree stand tray with water and hope the dog wouldn’t drink it.

 I’m not sure when artificial trees came about, but I remember my family had a silver artificial one with colored lights that would change color every few minutes.

-So, although we have all thought the Christmas tree was based on a Christian foundation, long before any religion, people had trees and plants that stayed green all year, hence, the word evergreen and all the related decorations.
+Many of us have thought the Christmas tree was based on a Christian foundation.
+The truth is, long before any religious influence, people had trees and plants that stayed green all year, hence, the word evergreen and all the related decorations.

 Why Do We Have Christmas Trees?

-Some of you may know, Mark and I sold our home in Southern Utah, and we will be living with our daughter (this is her Christmas Tree) until our home is built.
+Some of you may know, that Mark and I sold our home in Southern Utah, and we lived with our daughter (this is her Christmas Tree) while our home was built.

 My mother made this ceramic tree for me back in 1976.
 I have gifted it to my daughter, Heidi, and it will be passed on to her daughter, Mekall.
 I love heirloom things like this, don’t you?